ShiJbey/TDRS/README.md

 ## Features

-- ❤️ Model relationships between NPCs, Social Groups, and Player(s)
+- ❤️ Model relationships between Agents (NPCs, Groups, and Player(s))
-- 📊 Track various relationship stats like friendship, romance, trust, and reputation
+- 📊 Track various agent and relationship stat values like sociability, confidence, friendship, romance, trust, and reputation.
-- 🏷️ Tag characters and relationships with various traits to influence stats
+- 🏷️ Tag agents and relationships with various traits to influence stats
 - 📏 Associate traits with social rules that change how characters treat others
 - 🎊 Uses an expressive event system to propagate information